aces/simulation_toolkit_singularity/README.md

 4. Example Data, Scripts and Statistical analysis used in our Frontier's Paper can be found here: https://github.com/aces/simulation_toolkit_statistics

 5. All these tools and data needed will be made available via CBRAIN.
 To learn more, please contact us at cbrain-support.mni@mcgill.ca.
-In the subjevt line, pleasee be sure to write SIMULATION TOOLKIT.
+In the subject line, pleasee be sure to write SIMULATION TOOLKIT.